-It’s also very even, which means that you don’t have to deal with very bright areas and very dark areas in your photos (at least, relative to hard light).
-That’s why softly-lit images tend to feel much more gentle on the eyes.
+It’s also very even, which means that you don’t have to deal with very bright areas and very dark areas in your photos (relative to hard light, anyway).
+That’s why softly lit images tend to feel much more gentle.

-Now that you understand what hard vs soft light actually means, as well as common sources of hard and soft light, it’s time to discover what actually affects hardness and softness–so that you can modify and adjust light as you take photos.
+Now that you understand what hard and soft light actually is, it’s time to discover what affects hardness and softness so you can modify and adjust the light as you take photos.

-The hardness and softness of the light is determined by two simple features:
+Simply put, the light’s quality is determined by two simple factors:

-These two characteristics work together to determine overall hardness, which means that a large, close light source is going to be far softer than a small, distant light source.
-But a large, distant light source and a small, close light source may be pretty equivalent in terms of their softness.
+These two characteristics work together to determine the overall hardness, which means that a large, close light source is going to be far softer than a small, distant light source.
+On the other hand, a large, distant light source and a small, close light source may be pretty equivalent.

 To cement this concept even further, let’s take a look at a few practical examples: